dullhunk/book/computinged/getting-started.md

 ## Computing without computers
 Fancy hardware and gadgets are great ways to engage children, but you don't always need it.
 You can inspire people's imagination about computer science without using a computer at all, or by using computers in different settings Some good examples:

-* [Computer Science unplugged](http://csunplugged.org) from Tim Bell at the University of Canterbury in New Zealand is a Google funded project
+* [Computer Science unplugged (csunplugged.org)](http://csunplugged.org) from [Tim Bell](http://www.cosc.canterbury.ac.nz/tim.bell/) at the University of Canterbury in New Zealand is a Google funded project
 * See [Computing Without Computers: A Gentle Introduction to Computer Programming, Data Structures and Algorithms](http://www.eecs.qmul.ac.uk/~pc/research/education/puzzles/reading/cwcch13.pdf) by [Paul Curzon](http://www.eecs.qmul.ac.uk/~pc/) at Queen Mary University of London and his accompanying Computer Science for Fun website and magazine at [cs4fn.org](http://www.cs4fn.org)
 * A key part of Computer Science education is [computational thinking](https://en.wikipedia.org/wiki/Computational_thinking).
-For your projects, think about how you can encourage computational thinking in your classrooms
+For your projects, think about what that means and how you can encourage students to think computationally

-## Education generally
+## Education, education, education

+“Our top priority was, is and always will be education, education, education” ... so said, [Tony Blair](https://en.wikipedia.org/wiki/Tony_Blair) back [in 2001](https://www.theguardian.com/politics/2001/may/23/labour.tonyblair).

 Classroom management and behaviour management, we don't provide any training on how to become a teacher because but.. pgce, one of the best way to learn is to do it and get feedback from experts (teachers in schools)